pytorch/torchtune/docs/source/overview.rst

 - Support for distributed training using `FSDP <https://pytorch.org/docs/stable/fsdp.html>`_
 - Yaml configs for easily configuring training runs

 Excited?
-To get started, visit the `Get Started <https://github.com/pytorch-labs/torchtune?tab=readme-ov-file#get-started>`_ section on the github repo and download your LLM of choice.
-You can also read through the tutorial on :ref:`Finetuning Llama2<finetune_llama_label>` to finetune your first LLM with TorchTune.
+To get started, checkout the :ref:`this tutorial<finetune_llama_label>` to get started and finetune your first LLM using TorchTune.

 |